kynan/fenics14/slides.md

 * Key design decision:
   * Python as main language (c.f. language bar in the middle)
   * only lower to C for kernel execution
+  * we control C kernels completely, can use ctypes for lightweight interfacing
   * speed up performance-critical library code with Cython extension modules (mesh, sparsity building)
   * decompose and selectively lower high-level Firedrake constructs instead of